MatthewBerasa/EEE-4334-Quine-Mccluskey/README.md

 # Quine Mccluskey
-This project implements the Quine-McCluskey algorithm for EEE 4334.
+This project implements the Quine-McCluskey algorithm in Java for EEE 4334.
 It allows the simplification of two-level boolean functions.

 ## 📖 Usage
 ### ⚙️ General